-- (5) If the driver is turning from the continuing road into the terminating road using a slip lane, the driver must give way to: - (a) any vehicle approaching from the right (except a vehicle making a U-turn from the terminating road at the T-intersection); and - (b) any pedestrian on or entering the slip lane. - (5A) Subrule (5) (b) does not apply if another law of this jurisdiction does not require a driver who is turning from a continuing road into a terminating road using a slip lane to give way to a pedestrian on or entering a slip lane. - (6) If the driver is turning right from the continuing road into the terminating road, the driver must give way to: - (a) any oncoming vehicle that is travelling through the intersection on the continuing road or turning left at the intersection; and - (b) any pedestrian who is crossing the terminating road at or near the intersection. - Note 1: Oncoming vehicle is defined in the dictionary. - Note 2: In relation to paragraph (b), rule 353 (1) specifies that a driver is not required to give way to a pedestrian who is crossing the continuing road, and rule 353 (2) provides that a pedestrian who is only crossing a part of a road is considered to be crossing the road. - (7) In this rule:
+Driver turning left using a slip lane giving way to a vehicle that is turning right into the road the driver is entering

+- (5A) Subrule (5) (b) does not apply if another law of this jurisdiction does not require a driver who is turning from a continuing road into a terminating road using a slip lane to give way to a pedestrian on or entering a slip lane. - (6) If the driver is turning right from the continuing road into the terminating road, the driver must give way to: - (a) any oncoming vehicle that is travelling through the intersection on the continuing road or turning left at the intersection; and - (b) any pedestrian or rider of a bicycle who is crossing the terminating road at or near the intersection. - Note 1: Oncoming vehicle is defined in the dictionary. - Note 2: In relation to paragraph (b), rule 353 (1) specifies that a driver is not required to give way to a pedestrian who is crossing the continuing road, and rule 353 (2) provides that a pedestrian who is only crossing a part of a road is considered to be crossing the road.